 By Airplane, Name of Pangkalan Bun Airport is Iskandar and airport code is PKN.
-Nam Air, Trigana Air, Wings Air, and Garuda are operate in Pangkalan Bun Airport and they are flight from and to Jakarta, Semarang, Surabaya.
-Nam Air is available for regional flight from and to Banjarmasin, Sampit, Ketapang and Pontianak.
+Nam Air, Trigana Air, Wings Air, Garuda and Trans Nusa are operate in Pangkalan Bun Airport and they are flight from and to Jakarta, Semarang, Surabaya.
+Trans Nusa and Wings Air are available for regional flight from and to Palangka Raya, Sampit, Ketapang and Pontianak.
 And Garuda also available for regional flight from and to Ketapang and Pontianak.
 For more information about the flight schedule you can visit their website ; www.trigana-air.com , www.garuda-indonesia.com , www.sriwijayaair.co.id , www.lionair.co.id

 Flight schedule :

 - Jakarta (CGK) to Pangkalan Bun (PKN)

 - Nam Air, Direct flight, daily, ETD 06.50, ETA 08.00

 - Trigana Air, Direct flight, daily, ETD 09.20, ETA 10.30